awsdocs/aws-lambda-developer-guide/doc_source/java-image.md

 ## Using a Java base image<a name="java-image-instructions"></a>

-For instructions on how to use a Java base image, choose the **usage** tab on [AWS Lambda base images for Java](https://gallery.ecr.aws/lambda/java) in the *Amazon ECR repository*\.
+For instructions on how to use a Java base image, choose the **usage** tab on [Lambda base images for Java](https://gallery.ecr.aws/lambda/java) in the *Amazon ECR repository*\.

-The instructions are also available on [AWS Lambda base images for Java](https://hub.docker.com/r/amazon/aws-lambda-java) in the *Docker Hub repository*\.
+The instructions are also available on [Lambda base images for Java](https://hub.docker.com/r/amazon/aws-lambda-java) in the *Docker Hub repository*\.

 ## Java runtime interface clients<a name="java-image-clients"></a>